Adults Clinical Psychologist

 Benefits

-• Life assurance; pension with options to increase contributions
+• Pension scheme with options to increase contributions.

-We reserve the right to close vacancies early; please submit your application at the earliest opportunity.
+To apply, please submit your CV and supporting documents online.
+We reserve the right to close vacancies early; please submit your application as soon as possible.

 #J-18808-Ljbffr